-Criteria JORC Code explanation Commentary • The transitional mineralized zone has been assigned a bulk density of 3.25 g/cm3.
-Classification • The basis for the classification of the Mineral Resources into varying confidence categories.
-Whether appropriate account has been taken of all relevant factors (i.e. relative confidence in tonnage/grade estimations, reliability of input data, confidence in continuity of geology and metal values, quality, quantity and distribution of the data).
-Whether the result appropriately reflects the Competent Person's view of the deposit. • The Mineral Resource has been classified on the basis of confidence in the geological model, continuity of mineralized zones, drilling density, confidence in the underlying database and the available bulk density information.
+Criteria JORC Code explanation Commentary Classification The basis for the classification of the Mineral Resources into varying confidence categories.
+Whether appropriate account has been taken of all releva factors (i.e. relative confidence in tonnage/grade estimations, reliability of input data, confidence in continuity of geology and metal values, quality, quantity and distribution of the data).
+Whether the result appropriately reflects the Competent Person's view of the deposit.
+The transitional mineralized zone has been assigned a bulk density of 3.25 g/cm3.
+The Mineral Resource has been classified on the basis of confidence in the geological model, continuity of mineralized zones, drilling density, confidence in the underlying database and the available bulk density information.
 All factors considered; the resource estimate has in part been assigned to Indicated resources with the remainder to the Inferred category.
-Audits or reviews • The results of any audits or reviews of Mineral Resource estimates. • Whilst Mr. Barnes (Competent Person) is considered Independent of Anax, no third-party review has been completed of the September 2022 resource.
-Discussion of relative accuracy/ confidence • Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate using an approach or procedure deemed appropriate by the Competent Person.
-For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the resource within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors that could affect the relative accuracy and confidence of the estimate.
-The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
+Audits or reviews • The results of any audits or reviews of Mineral Resource estimates.
+Whilst Mr. Barnes (Competent Person) is considered Independent of Anax, no third-party review has been completed of the September 2022 resource.
+Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy as confidence level in the Mineral Resource estimate using a approach or procedure deemed appropriate by the Competent Person.
+For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the resource within stated confidence limits, or, if such an approach is not deemed appropriate, qualitative discussion of the factors that could affect the relative accuracy and confidence of the estimate.
+The statement should specify whether it relates to global local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
 Documentation should include assumptions made and the procedures used.
-These statements of relative accuracy and confidence of the estimate should be compared with production data, where available. • The relative accuracy of the Mineral Resource estimate is reflected in the reporting of the Mineral Resource as per the guidelines of the 2012 JORC Code.
+These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
+Resource as per the guidelines of the 2012 JORC Code.
 The statement relates to global estimates of tonnes and grade.